acsor/AlgaT/README.md

 # AlgaT
 AlgaT is an interactive environment whereby apprentice students can familiarize themselves with common algorithmic solutions.
-This is a project mandated by [University of Bologna](https://www.unibo.it/en/), CS course on a.y.
-2019/2020, asking to pick a few, selected areas on which to specialize the program.
+This project was developed as an assignment at [University of Bologna](https://www.unibo.it/en/), CS course on a.y.
+2018/2019 asking to pick a few, selected areas on which to specialize the program.

 ## Usage